Quick Start Guide

 Mount Point Testing

-The development server provides mock SDK responses, enabling testing without TelemetryOS platform connection.
+The Developer App provides mock SDK responses, enabling testing without TelemetryOS platform connection.

 SDK Initialization

-Always call configure() early in your application lifecycle:
+Always call configure() early in the application lifecycle:

 import { configure } from '@telemetryos/sdk';

-configure('my-weather-app');Important: Call configure() once per mount point before using other SDK features.
+configure();Important: Call configure() once before using other SDK features.

 Communication Between Views